cbg-ethz/V-pipe/tutorial_sarscov2.md

 ## Swapping component

-The default configuration uses [ShoRAH](https://cbg-ethz.github.io/shorah/) to call the SNVs and to reconstruct the Local (windowed) haplotypes.
+The default configuration uses [ShoRAH](https://cbg-ethz.github.io/shorah/) to call the SNVs and to reconstruct the local (windowed) haplotypes.

 Components can be swapped simply by changing the `vpipe.config` file.
 For example to call SNVs using `lofreq`: